Udio Pricing 2026

 - Free tier: Yes

 Udio offers 3 pricing tiers: Free, Standard, Pro.
-Standard paid plans include Free at $0/undefined, Standard at $10/undefined, Pro at $30/undefined.
+A free plan is available.
+Paid plans include Standard at $10/undefined, Pro at $30/undefined.
 The Standard plan is regular creators.

 Compared to other ai music generators software, Udio is positioned at the budget-friendly price point.